For ancient phones that can no longer install directly from Android Studio, choose: Build -> Build Bundle(s) / APK(s) -> Build APK

 The quickest way to check what machine code was generated when you compiled some C++ function, is to, in Visual Studio, set a breakpoint on the code, then run until it gets hit, and then press Ctrl+Alt+D to show disassembly.
 Best used to verify that your SIMD instrinsics don't do something silly, like reload a matrix for every vertex for example...

-In Android Studio, go Run -> Profiler: Run Android as profilable (low overhead)
+In Android Studio, go Run -> Profiler: Run Android as profilable (low overhead).
+Then choose Find CPU Hotspots.

 {